Justice Tarot Card Meaning

 Justice urges the querent to make adjustments, do whatever is necessary to bring things back into balance: physically, emotionally, socially, spiritually.
 In a more mundane sense, this card may signal a court case, legal documents, adjustments in a marriage or partnership.
 The outcome of all of these may not be exactly what the querent wants, but it will be what they need.
 It will also be scrupulously fair.
 If the card is reversed, it can indicate bias, obstruction of the law, or legal complications.

 I think Justice is a good card (as compared to Strength) to stand as the first of the next ten cards of the Major Arcana.
 The reason I think it right is because with it we move from the physical world (first ten cards) into the metaphysical world (next ten).
 When I look at Justice, I always see the two worlds balanced on her scales.
 "You've spent all your time in one," she seems to be saying, time to move into the other and balance things out."

 One thing to remember about the Justice card is that it is not about punishment, good, bad, right or wrong.
 It is about adjustment.
 The sword suggests that sometimes this won't be pleasant.
 Justice pares things down with that sword so that the scales end up equal.
 Swords represent the mind and suggest that Justice only listens to reason, logic and facts.
 She will not be tricked by appeals to emotions or passions, nor bribed for that matter.
 She will be rational and cool-headed.

 The message is to that you must be cool-headed as well, and do what's necessary, no matter how hard, how disagreeable, in order to gain, or re-gain equilibrium.
 It is not a nice card, but it is a very wise card.

 Learn the Justice tarot card meaning and the rest of the card meanings, symbols and stories in our eBook.
-Get more from your readings - order your eBook now.
+Click here to instantly download it.